-ELEC 2050 Cisco Semester II - Routing and S witching Essentials 3 cr.
+ELEC 2050 Cisco Semester II - Routing and Switching Essentials

 This course covers the architectures, components, and operations of routers and switches in a small network.
 Students learn how to configure routers and switches for functionality and security.
 Students will learn to configure and troubleshoot common issues with RIPv2, single-area OSPF, virtual LANs and inter-VLAN routing in both IPv4 and IPv6 networks.
 Additional topics include configuration of ACLs, DHCP, NAT, SSH and Switch Security.
 Prerequisite: ELEC 1950.
 Co-Requisite: None.
 Day: Fa; Eve: On demand.
-Lecture: 1, Lab: 5. ◆
+Lecture: 1, Lab: 5. ♦ programs.
+Students will also learn how to implement and support cloud technologies and mobile computing devices.
+In addition, topics related to adding additional hardware and enhancing older computers will be covered.
+Handson experience and activities will be included.
+Students in possession of current CompTIA A+ Certification may receive Advanced Placement credit for this course.
+A copy of the certification must be provided.
+Prerequisite: DTCS 1230.
+Co-Requisite: None.
+Day: Sp; Eve: Fa odd yrs.
+Lecture: 2.5, Lab: 1. ◆